cgenglab/cgenglab.github.io/content/en/authors/nnkgw/_index.md

 superuser: false

 # Role/position
-role: Ph.D Student (5th year, special selection for professionals program, long-term completion)
+role: Ph.D Student (on a leave of absencse, 6th year, special selection for professionals program, long-term completion)

 # Short bio (displayed in user profile at end of posts)